oevkaya/GAIL-DS-project/README.md

 - IDS course weekly lab exercises, Homework assigments varying on different data sets in .csv file format and data sets from the certain R package directly
 - IDS quiz examples including interpretational type of questions without any specific data file (Not in a higher priority)
 - Some Statistical related questions from our Statistics Year 2 from weekly labs / quiz exercises from previous years (subject to ST's confirmation)
+- Some questions from Bayesian Data Analysis and Multivariate Data Analysis courses to cover PCA, Clustering, Bayesian modelling
 - Other open source data sets used in other papers and also shared via Github already (open to public), adaptations of some of them can be useful for the enrichment of the our data set

 ### Possible format of the prompts